-Rome to choose their speaker based upon their own political preferences.
-The citizens will align themselves based on the degree of affinity they feel for the one or the other offered speaker.
+Brutus' first statement to the citizens of Rome has an important effect on who will hear him.
+Before his formal speech, Brutus asks the people to split themselves up, some to hear him and some to hear Cassius.
+In dividing the audience, Brutus, consciously or not, initiates the persuasion process.
+He directs "[t]hose that will follow Cassius" to go with Cassius, thereby inviting the citizens of Rome to choose their speaker based on their own political preferences (Act 3, Sc.
+2, Line 6).
+The citizens will align themselves based on the degree of affinity they feel for the speaker they choose.
 Those who identify with Cassius' robust brand of realpolitik will choose him, and as a consequence, Cassius will have an audience more receptive to his arguments.
-Those Romans favoring a more idealistic approach to affairs of state will no doubt choose to hear Brutus, giving him an audience more inclined to accept his arguments.8
+Romans favoring a more idealistic approach to affairs of state will no doubt choose to hear Brutus, giving him an audience more inclined to accept his arguments.